thoughtspot/thoughtspot.github.io/_appliance/vmware/vmware-setup.md

 ---
 title: [Set up VMware for ThoughtSpot]
 summary: Learn how to install a ThoughtSpot cluster in a VMware environment.
-last_updated: 1/10/2020
+last_updated: tbd
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
 This page explains how to install a ThoughtSpot cluster in a VMware VSphere Hypervisor (ESXi) 6.5 environment.

-{% include note.html content="Older versions of ESXi aren't supported due to hardware/driver incompatibility issues." %}

 For each hardware node, you must:

 * Complete the prerequisites
 * Use the ThoughtSpot Open Virtualization Format (OVF) file to create